Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

    method with the corresponding primitive.
 For instructions to migrate code based on ``QuantumInstance``, refer to the `Quantum Instance migration guide <http://qisk.it/qi_migration>`__.

-This guide has examples for two basic types of user:
+This guide has examples for two basic types of users:

-1. Algorithm developers who need to refactor algorithms to use primitives instead of `backend.run` should refer to these topics:
+* Algorithm developers who need to refactor algorithms to use primitives instead of `backend.run` should refer to these topics:

    * `Update code that performs circuit sampling <migrate-sampler.html>`__
    * `Update code that calculates expectation values <migrate-estimator.html>`__

-2. Algorithm users that refer to Qiskit algorithms but do not directly use primitives.
-These users now need to pass in a primitive instead of a backend to the udpdated Qiskit algorithmes.
+* Algorithm users that refer to Qiskit algorithms but do not directly use primitives.
+These users now need to pass in a primitive instead of a backend to the updated Qiskit algorithms.
 Refer to this topic for details:

    * `Work with updated Qiskit algorithms <migrate-qiskit-alg.html>`__